 Residence halls close at noon the day after classes end each quarter.
 Are there exceptions to stay longer?

 Students who have extenuating circumstances that would make it difficult or impossible to move out by the day after classes end for the quarter should consult their Coordinator.
+Charges may apply to the extensions.

 Can I have a guest and overnight guests?